 As a separate program, but with requirements aligned to those of Meaningful Use, CMS developed the Physician Quality Reporting System (PQRS), which requires that all eligible Medicare providers meet specific criteria for the satisfactory reporting of certain outcome measures.
 Although PQRS is not technically mandatory, eligible professionals who do not meet the reporting requirements are subject to financial penalties which in 2015 — and for all subsequent years unless otherwise directed by CMS — and that penalty is 2% of total Medicare payments.
 So to avoid the penalty, EPs must report on at least 9 measures for a designated percentage of eligible Medicare patients.

 The challenge is finding 9 CQMs for PQRS and Meaningful Use that make sense for your practice.
-Many of the measures are extremely specific, and if you are specialist, you have to dig and dig to find 9 that work.
-For example, if you are an orthopedic surgeon who specializes in adult reconstructive surgery, the colorectal cancer screening CQM is going to prove challenging… slash impossible… slash impractical.
+Many of the measures are extremely specific, and if you are a specialist, you have to dig and dig to find 9 that work.
+For example, if you are an orthopedic surgeon who specializes in adult reconstructive surgery, the colorectal cancer screening CQM may prove challenging… slash impossible… slash impractical.

 How Meaningful Use Reporting Works